NASA-LIS/LISF/CONTRIBUTING.md

 If you are contributing a new feature, we will need a testcase so we can reproduce the result before the pull request is merged.
 Please read the
 [How to create a testcase](https://github.com/NASA-LIS/LISF/blob/master/docs/howto_create_lis_testcases/howto_create_lis_testcases.adoc) document.

+Also, if you are adding/modifying config entries, please be sure to update the ".adoc" files of the appropriate Users' Guide(s) listed in the Resources above.

+## License
+By contributing to the LISF repository, unless you explicitly state otherwise, you agree that your contributions will be licensed under the
+[LISF License](https://github.com/NASA-LIS/LISF/blob/master/LICENSE.txt), which is under Apache License 2.0.